yanfulin/htmljscheck/spec.md

 -   [ ] Write JSDoc comments for all public APIs.
 -   [ ] Create a `README.md` file with installation and usage instructions.
--   [ ] Set up a build process using a tool like Rollup or Webpack.
+-   [ ] Set up a build process for distribution.
 -   [ ] Configure `package.json` for publishing.
 -   [ ] Publish the package to npm.